Donald Lawrence

 Donald Lawrence (born May 4, 1961, Gastonia, North Carolina) is an American gospel music songwriter, record producer and artist.
 He is best known for his Grammy Award-nominated songs "The Blessing of Abraham" and "Encourage Yourself".

-He studied at Cincinnati Conservatory, where he earned a Bachelor of Fine Arts Degree in music.
+He studied at the University of Cincinnati College-Conservatory of Music (CCM), where he earned a Bachelor of Fine Arts degree in music.
 He has received multiple Grammy and Stellar Award honors and served as vocal coach to the R&B group En Vogue, was the musical director for Stephanie Mills, songwriter for The Clark Sisters, and collaborator with a host of artists including Peabo Bryson, Kirk Franklin, Karen Clark Sheard, Donnie McClurkin, and Mary J. Blige.

 Biography

 Lawrence took on The Tri-City Singers after a friend vacated his position as musical director.
 (The three cities that The Tri-City Singers come from are Spartanburg, SC, Gastonia, NC, and Charlotte, NC.)
 The group debuted in 1993 with A Songwriter's Point Of View on a then-brand-new independent record label called GospoCentric Records.
 The set debuted at No. 2 on the Billboard Top Gospel Charts.
 The group's follow-up release Bible Stories would top those same charts when it arrived in 1995.
 It was the first to be billed as Donald Lawrence & The Tri-City Singers and featured black church-ubiquitous hits such as "A Message For The Saints", "I Am God" and "Stranger".
 The album was released on Lawrence's newly minted label Crystal Rose Records which was distributed through Sparrow Records.

 In 1997, Donald Lawrence produced the live portion of Karen Clark Sheard's Grammy-nominated Finally Karen debut.
 Lawrence & Tri-City also released the seasonal Hello Christmas the same year.
 Later, Lawrence signed a contract with the Island Records imprint Island Inspirational.
 Though a live recording did take place for release, the album never materialized.

 In 2000, Donald Lawrence & The Tri-City Singers signed to EMI Gospel.
 To promote the new album, a maxi CD of the lead single "Testify" to the mainstream.
 House remixes by Junior Vasquez sent the song to No. 33 on Billboard's Mainstream Dance Charts.
 When tri-city4.com was finally released in late summer 2000, the set peaked at #2 on Billboard's Top Gospel Charts and #13 on Billboard's Heatseekers Charts.
 The album also got a profile boost from the all-star standout "God's Favor", featuring vocal turns from Karen Clark Sheard, Kim Burrell, and Kelly Price.

 Lawrence waited almost two years before delivering the follow-up Go Get Your Life Back in early 2002.
 "The Best Is Yet to Come", a song sonically much in the vein of the previous smash "Testify," was chosen as the album's lead single.
 This release featured guest appearances from Ann Nesby (formerly of Sounds of Blackness) and gospel pioneer Bishop Walter Hawkins.
 The momentum continued with the 2003 release of Restoring The Years, a greatest hits album featuring two new songs.